 Congratulations on your new photos!
-Although you must be excited to share them, there are a few remarks that should be noted in regards to publishing photos, especially when it comes to publishing photos that show recognizable people and properties, such as in events, construction and architecture photography.
+Although you must be excited to share them, there are a few remarks that should be noted in regards to publishing photos, especially when it comes to publishing photos that show recognizable people and properties, such as in events, construction, and architecture photography.

-–Photos with recognizable people or properties, need an authorization (release) from the person, brand, or property owner to be used in commercial/promotional contexts, and, without a release should ONLY be used in editorial/documental contexts.
+–Photos with recognizable people or properties, need an authorization (release) from the person, or property owner to be used in commercial/promotional contexts, and, without a release should ONLY be used in editorial/documental contexts.

 –It is of responsibility of the publisher of the photos (and not of the photographer) to ensure photos are used correctly.
-In case of misuse, publishers can potentially be sued.

 –As a courtesy, we'll always inform you know when delivering photos without releases.